-The Actors: Barbara Pepper (Ruth Martin), Arline Judge (Helen Martin), Jack Randall (Johnny Moon), Roger Clark (Frank Donovan), Robin Raymond (Rita Randall), Dorothy Burgess (Mrs. Peters), Clancy Cooper (Marcus), Patricia Knox (Jean Moon), Sid Melton (Pinkhead), Russell Gaige (Mr. Dalvers), Emmett Lynn (Lionel Cleeter), Richard Clarke (Tom Havershield), Betty Blythe (Mrs. Grey), Ernie Alexander (court reporter), Mary Bovard (Taffy, convict), Beverly Boyd (George), Gerald Brock (Smoky), Dorothy Brown (elevator operator), Roy Butler (bailiff), Eleanor Counts (Linda, convict), Madge Crane (Mrs. McCarthy), Ben Erway (bartender), Bess Flowers (courtroom spectator), Francis Ford (jury foreman), Henry Hall (Judge Coolidge), Kenneth Harlan (Police Lieutenant Jackson), Robert F. Hill (Dr. Orchard), Charles Jordan (Police chemist), Gloria Lake (Dottie), Charles McAvoy (court officer), Charles McMurphy (cop), Broderick O'Farrell (lawyer), Rose Plumer (Matron), Suzanne Ridgway (bar customer), Peggy Stewart (Terry, convict), Eileen Terrie (Maria, convict), Crane Whitley (Reverend Greene).
+The Actors: Barbara Pepper (Ruth Martin), Arline Judge (Helen Martin), Jack Randall (Johnny Moon, gangster), Roger Clark (Frank Donovan, police investigator), Robin Raymond (Rita Randall, waitress), Dorothy Burgess (Mrs. Peters, deputy warden), Clancy Cooper (Mr. Marcus, jail warden), Patricia Knox (Jean Moon, Helen's sister), Sid Melton (Pinkhead), Russell Gaige (Mr. Dalvers), Emmett Lynn (Lionel Cleeter), Richard Clarke (Tom Havershield, movie theater usher), Betty Blythe (Mrs. Grey, prison work matron), Ernie Alexander (court reporter), Mary Bovard (Taffy, convict), Beverly Boyd (George), Gerald Brock (Smoky), Dorothy Brown (Josie, elevator operator), Roy Butler (bailiff), Eleanor Counts (Linda, convict), Madge Crane (Mrs. Martha McCarthy), Ben Erway (bartender), Bess Flowers (courtroom spectator), Francis Ford (jury foreman), Henry Hall (Judge Coolidge), Kenneth Harlan (Police Lieutenant Jackson), Robert F. Hill (Dr. Orchard), Charles Jordan (Police chemist), Gloria Lake (Dottie), Charles McAvoy (court officer), Charles McMurphy (cop), Broderick O'Farrell (lawyer), Rose Plumer (Matron), Suzanne Ridgway (bar customer), Peggy Stewart (Terry, convict), Eileen Terrie (Maria, convict), Crane Whitley (Reverend Greene)

 Free Download of the movie "Girls in Chains - 1943"